 What we recommend for wide window treatments: Roller shades, panel tracks or plantation shutters.
 Roller shades operate easily, and their muted look works great with wider windows.
 Panel tracks are a type of shade with wide fabric panels that move on a track–perfect for wide windows.
 Plantation shutters can give you a little better energy efficiency and privacy than shades do, so if a cool home is a priority, shutters may be your perfect solution.

-Angled or rake windows are popping up more often in contemporary home design.
+Angled or rake windows are popping up more often in Boston home design.
 A problem with angled window treatments, similar to octagonal windows, is finding one that matches your window’s unique geometry.
 Keep in mind as well that many angled windows are in harder-to-reach places, such as where the ceiling and wall meet at a corner, so a window treatment that doesn’t need to open and close often is often best for angled windows.

 What we recommend for angled and rake windows: Plantation shutters.
 In addition to being completely customizable to fit the precise angles and shape of your rake windows, but plantation shutters can usually be set at a single, preferred angle without ever needing to be readjusted - great for windows that are hard to reach.

 Similar to french doors, the window treatment you choose for your sliding glass door needs to allow you to open and shut the door without any hassle whatsoever.
-Additionally, a sliding glass door treatment needs to be durable and able to handle the frequent usage a sliding door sees.
+Additionally, a sliding glass door treatment should be durable and able to handle the frequent usage a sliding door sees.
 Finally, sliding glass doors are one of the least energy-efficient window styles, since they not only let energy pass through the pane but also through the door opening.
 A window treatment that can reduce heat transfer should also be a top priority for sliding glass doors.

 What we recommend for sliding glass doors: Plantation shutters or panel tracks.
 Shutters and panel tracks both make opening a shutting a sliding door easy.
 Panel tracks also offer an array of designs and textures to pick from, freeing up your options and giving you a lot more room to express yourself.
 Plantation shutters can be installed in different configurations to fit any sliding glass door, and are more energy efficient than any other window treatment on the market.